-- Issue a further short-term RPI-linked term swap; - Reduce further operating costs; - Buy back a portion of the 5.875% class A fixed rate bond, the company's most expensive debt, reducing the overall interest charge; and swap to reduce the interest charge.
-This would yield a higher impact to the interest charge than a longerand management would intervene to reduce operating costs to reduce cash outflows in critical years.
+- Issue a further short-term RPI-linked swap to reduce the interest charge.
+This would yield a higher impact to the interest charge than a longerterm swap; - Reduce further operating costs; - Buy back a portion of the 5.875% class A fixed rate bond, the company's most expensive debt, reducing the overall interest charge; and - · Restrict dividend payments in AMP8.

-In any further extraordinary situations in addition to the above mitigating actions, the company's investment programmes would be re-prioritised
+In any further extraordinary situations in addition to the above mitigating actions, the company's investment programmes would be re-prioritised and management would intervene to reduce operating costs to reduce cash outflows in critical years.